 But If we move to the prevalence model of funding, it is my opinion- along with many, many educators – that we will see more kids falling through cracks than we ever have.
 Please, read on to hear why I’m concerned.

 Many parents know before their child enters school, that something is different and unique about them.
 Sometimes its quite clear and a parent might get a diagnosis through a paediatrician or agency before school starts.
 But many challenges can’t be accurately diagnosed until a child enters school, and is past a certain age of development.
 Because kids develop at different rates, its sometimes hard to tell what may be a learning or behavioural challenge, rather than just a child who needs more time to catch up.
 And often behaviors related to these challenges dont appear anywhere but in the classroom.

-This is where a parents journey starts, and where mine did many years ago.
-I quickly discovered that the school system is not in line with the medical system and that life as a parent of a child with challenges, was not going to be easy.
+This is where a parents journey starts, and where mine did.
+I quickly discovered that the school system is not in line with the medical system and that this journey wouldn’t be easy.
 Under the current system, there is no entitlement to supports for a child in the classroom, until a child has a diagnosis.
 It doesn’t even matter if its quite clear there is an issue, that’s how it works.
 And even with a diagnosis, some disorders still arent funded for help in the current system.